HydroModPy/HydroModPy/docs/source/user_guide/config_reference/simulation.rst

                :bdg-primary:`str` :bdg-secondary:`default = "zstd"` :bdg-warning:`dev` `source <https://github.com/HydroModPy/HydroModPy/blob/main/hydromodpy/core/config_kit/persistence.py#L43>`__

-                  Codec used for Zarr field arrays and Parquet tables. 'none' disables compression.
+                  Codec DECLARED for Zarr field arrays and Parquet tables.
+The writers carry their own codec (zstd) and do not read this field, so changing it changes nothing today; it records the intent and is the field a writer would read once the choice is threaded through.

                .. rst-class:: hmp-field-values